• Double-bridge static cone penetrometer

 00.7 00:00:01 0032 00.7 00:00:02 0032

-00.7 00:00:02 0124 The above data represents pore pressure dual-bridge dissipation.
+00.7 00:00:02 0124 The above data represents the dual-cell pore pressure dissipation.

-00.7 00:00:03 0121 (Depth) Recording Time (Pore Water Pressure)
+00.7 00:00:03 0121 (Depth) Recording time (Pore water pressure)

 Company Profile